ruizhang1996/optimal-sparse-regression-tree-public/README.md

 - Description: Used to set the maximum tree depth for solutions, counting a tree with just the root node as depth 1.
 0 means unlimited.
 - Default: 0

-**time_limit**
-- Values: Decimal greater than or equal to 0
-- Description: A time limit upon which the algorithm will terminate.
-If the time limit is reached, the algorithm will terminate with an error.
-- Special Cases: When set to 0, no time limit is imposed.
-- Default: 0

 **k_cluster**
 - Values: true or false
 - Description: Enables the kmeans lower bound